X

 Hi Jean,

-Not only is that common, but that is also a requirement you will get from every new lender of any loan.
-A lender must be added as an additional insured (in addition to the borrower) on the policy to protect their interest in the home.
-This is done so that homeowners cannot choose to take any insurance funds and leave needed repairs left undone after the damage is sustained.
+This is not only common but also a requirement for every new lender on any type of loan.
+Reverse mortgage lenders must be added as an additional insured party (along with the borrower) on the homeowner’s insurance policy to protect their financial interest in the home.

-This is true for all loans, both forward and reverse.
-Typically, your processor will contact the insurance company (with your permission), give them an anticipated closing date, and request that the change be effective on that date.
-It’s always a little bit of a guessing game.
+• Typically, your loan processor will contact the insurance company (with your permission), provide the anticipated closing date, and request that the policy change take effect on that date.

 Can't Find the Answer?
 Ask Me a Question!